canonical/k8s-snap/docs/src/capi/howto/custom-ck8s.md

 # Install custom {{product}} on machines

-By default, the `version` field in the machine specifications will determine which {{product}} is downloaded from the `stable` rist level.
+By default, the `version` field in the machine specifications will determine which {{product}} is downloaded from the `stable` risk level.
 While you can install different versions of the `stable` risk level by changing the `version` field, extra steps should be taken if you're willing to install a specific risk level.
 This guide walks you through the process of installing custom {{product}} on workload cluster machines.

 ## Prerequisites